globus/automation-examples/batch.md

 In this example we're going to submit transfers from two directories on a single Globus endpoint and have the data copied a single common directory.
 This can be used to aggregate results from different simulations or other jobs.
 It will show how to do a lot of things with the Globus CLI along the way.
 This example can be useful if you deal with hundreds or thousands of files and directories at a single time.

 We'll walkthrough of how to use the [Globus CLI](https://docs.globus.org/cli/) to list, filter, and [batch submit a transfer](https://docs.globus.org/cli/) from two locations into a single destination folder.
 To get started, you'll need to the have the Globus CLI installed and be logged in.
-See the [getting started](./#getting-started) section of the README.
+See the [getting started](README.md#getting-started) section of the README.

 ## Get the Endpoint UUIDs

-We're going to copy data from ALCF's [Theta](https://www.alcf.anl.gov/theta) and [Petrel](http://petrel.alcf.anl.gov/), the storage system used to support community data repositories.
+We're going to copy data from ALCF's [Theta](https://www.alcf.anl.gov/theta) to [Petrel](http://petrel.alcf.anl.gov/), the storage system used to support community data repositories.
 Globus makes heavy use of UUIDs to refer to things like endpoints, so we'll search for them.

 ```
 $globus endpoint search theta